hexabyte8/macf/README.md

 # macf - MAC Address Formatter

 `macf` is a command-line utility for converting MAC addresses into different formats.
 It can process a single MAC address or multiple MAC addresses from a file.
-Invalid MAC addresses can be logged to a separate error file.

 ## Features